 Midtown East is where you’ll see iconic pictures of New York City come to life.
 Streets bustle with people, Art Deco skyscrapers tower overhead, and high-end storefronts are on every corner.
 Each block offers something new to explore, from Michelin-starred restaurants to top NYC attractions.
 It’s an area of great convenience — and not just for travelers.

 Home to Grand Central Terminal, this Midtown East neighborhood is a desirable spot for many companies to call home.
 Pfizer, Bloomberg, and Capital One all have corporate headquarters here, though that’s not to say the area isn’t welcoming to residents as well.
-In fact, the approximately 1-square mile neighborhood is home to about 66,000 people.

 East of Third Avenue, you’ll find neighborhoods like Sutton Place, touting historic townhouses and luxury high-rises that have been home to heirs, heiresses, and celebrities including Marilyn Monroe.
 The micro-neighborhood of Turtle Bay, whose past residents include Katherine Hepburn and E.B.
 White, is just to the south, and here homeowners can enjoy charming brownstones accented by coveted gardens.
 The area is also home to iconic (and frequently overlooked) attractions, including what is arguably the world’s most famous subway grate where Marilyn Monroe was photographed during the filming of “The Seven Year Itch”, located just down the block from The Benjamin.

 Due to the area’s high concentration of businesses and homes, the atmosphere in the evening isn’t the constant party you might experience downtown.
 The vibe is more subtle, relaxed, and refined, offering no shortage of restaurants and bars to experience after the sun goes down.